Oracle Java Licensing and Audit FAQ Guide

 - Employee-Based Metric: Instead of counting devices or processors, the Universal Subscription uses an “Employee” count metric.
 You pay a fee for each employee in your organization (with a broad definition of employee).
 This fee covers your entire company’s right to use Oracle Java on any number of devices.

 - Unified Desktop/Server: The subscription is “universal,” meaning one subscription type covers both server and desktop Java use.
-In the past, there were separate “Java SE Desktop” and “Java SE (Server)” subscriptions; now it’s one model for all environments.
+In the past, there were separate “Java SE Desktop” and “Java SE (Server)” subscriptions; now, it’s a single model for all environments.
 This simplifies licensing – no need to differentiate between a server JVM and a developer’s PC, for instance.

-- Replaced Older Licenses: As of Jan 23, 2023, Oracle stopped selling the old per-user or per-processor Java subscriptions to new customers.
+- Replaced Older Licenses: As of January 23, 2023, Oracle ceased selling the old per-user or per-processor Java subscriptions to new customers.
 Existing customers of the old model can renew under certain conditions, but the Universal Subscription is the go-forward offering.

-- Comprehensive Support: The Universal Subscription includes support for all Java SE versions that Oracle still supports (8, 11, 17, etc.) and any Java SE “commercial features” that used to be separate.
+- Comprehensive Support: The Universal Subscription includes support for all Java SE versions that Oracle still supports (e.g., 8, 11, 17) and any Java SE “commercial features” that were previously separate.
 One subscription to rule them all—hence “Universal.”

 25. How does the new Universal Subscription differ from the old Java SE?